hellevhaug/lng-adp-final/README.md

 # LNG-ADP - Optimization of the ADP in LNG transport
-Repository for TIØ4500 Project Thesis, at Norwegian University of Technology and Science
+Repository for TIØ4500 - Managerial Economics and Operations Research, Specialization Project, Norwegian University of Technology and Science
 ----------------------------------------------------------------------------------------